 It's just that there have been a lot of hints in the Attack on Titan anime that there will be an anime-original ending (AOE).

-Clearly, there has been enough evidence over the years, dating back to the beginning of both the manga and the anime, to prompt fans to develop AOE theories.
+There has been enough evidence over the years, dating back to the beginning of both the manga and the anime, to prompt fans to develop AOE theories.

 It also does not imply that AOE fans would prefer a new ending because they want Eren to be happy and prosperous.

 Imagine seeing Eren survive the Rumbling.
-What good would it do him to know that he has committed mass genocide, including against his own friends who tried to stop him?
+What good would it do him to know that he has committed mass genocide, including against his friends who tried to stop him?

 If Eren survives the Rumbling, his life will be even more tragic and devastating.